gierasimiuk/snake/README.md

 # snake
-JavaScript version of the famous game
+Browser version of the famous game Snake.